Monte Carlo Quantum Computing: Separately Frustration-Free Hamiltonians/Systems

 A submanifold $\calD\subseteq\calC$ is called $H$-complete when it is both $H$-connected and $H$-closed. \end{definition}

-It may be an almost trivial remark to make that the above-defined notions of $H$-connectedness, $H$-closedness, and $H$-completeness apply equally well when the concerned Hamiltonian $H$ is restricted to and involves only a small number of particles or dynamical variables constituting a subsystem of a large physical system in the background.
+It is almost a trivial remark that the above-defined notions of $H$-connectedness, $H$-closedness, and $H$-completeness apply equally well when the concerned partial Hamiltonian $H$ is restricted to and involves only a small number of particles or dynamical variables constituting a subsystem of a large physical system in the background.
 Such situation arises naturally, for example, when $H$ is one of many additive partial Hamiltonians comprising a total Hamiltonian that governs a large physical system associated with a large-sized configuration space $\calC$.